 Complaints about the university’s stewardship of Mauna Kea are not new.
 A state audit in 1998 found that little had been done to protect the mountain’s delicate ecosystem or to preserve its historical significance.

-In hopes of forging a path through the conflict, Hawaii Gov. David Ige, who had been silent on the issue, rounded up the divergent viewpoints.
+In hopes of forging a path through the conflict, Hawaii Gov. David Ige, who had been silent on the issue, rounded up the divergent viewpoints in May 2015.
 That included input from the DLNR, the University of Hawaii, TMT officials and the Office of Hawaiian Affairs.
-He announced his findings in a news conference on May 31.

 "My review found that the TMT project took the appropriate steps and received the approvals needed to move forward.
 The project has the right to proceed with construction, and the state will support and enforce its right to do so,” Ige said.